ZeBuum/CfB-Website-New/README.md

 - Advertisement of Older Projects
 - The distrbution of knowledge, through the blog

-If you need jekyll, use 'gem install jekyll' to install jekyll as a gem.
+If you need jekyll, use `gem install jekyll` to install jekyll as a gem.

 To run and show the project as it stands, go to your nearest terminal and `bundle exec jekyll serve`